-The Rohingya crisis has left children like Asha without a family or home.
+The Rohingya crisis has left children like Asha and Amir without a family or home.
 By making a monthly donation, you can help these forgotten children to feel safe again.

 Six-year-old Asha is one of the refugees stuck on the border of Bangladesh, in one of the world's largest refugee camps.